picocom-chips/picocom-dpdk/doc/guides/picodevs/source/userspace/compile.rst

 More information on how to compile the DPDK, see `DPDK Documentation <https://www.dpdk.org/>`_ .

 .. note:: If no source code, please contact `Picocom <info@picocom.com>`_ to get PC-002897-DC-A-PC802_UDriver_libs
 .. note:: The new version supports multiple PC802.
-If you don't need this function, you can compile without the "-Denable_multi_pc802=true" option, and the interface is the same as before.
+If you don't need this function, you can compile without the "-Denable_multi_pc802=true" option, and the interface is the same as release 1.

 Compiling DPDK application using cmake with link static libraries
 -----------------------------------------------------------------